 Q5How many credits are required to pursue the degree?

-By a subject "Research in Materials Science and Engineering", 3 credits are accumulated in each semester by conducting research activities, including research doctoral thesis preparation.
+IN "Doctoral Program in Engineering Sciences, Subprogram in Materials Science and Engineering", by a subject "Research in Materials Science and Engineering", 3 credits are accumulated in each semester by conducting research activities, including research doctoral thesis preparation.
 Another subject, "Seminar in Materials Science and Engineering" is to acquire 0.5 credits each semester by giving a presentation on the research progress.
 It also aims to develop presentation and discussion skills in English.

 Apart from those mandatory subjects, a series of lectures provided by the program professors "Nanomaterials" is strongly recommended.
 This is mandatory for the Master's students in Materials Science and Engineering Class, but would give the PhD students comprehensive understanding of this program.